 We offer three levels of certification.
 All candidates start at the level of Beck Certified Clinician.

 - Submit an application to the Beck CBT Certification Program.
 The application form will capture basic information, professional background, clinical training, and additional prerequisite information.

-- Submit a work sample, consisting of a therapy session recording and accompanying materials, for evaluation by the Beck Rating Committee and Beck Credentialing Committee.
+- Submit a work sample, consisting of a therapy session recording and accompanying materials (Case Write-up and Cognitive Conceptualization Diagram) for evaluation by the Beck Rating Committee and Beck Credentialing Committee.

 Questions about these steps?
 See our comprehensive list of FAQs.